Waitrose’s £25 Valentine’s Day meal deal for two is back – here’s my review

 The menu includes cocktails and decadent desserts

-If a night in sharing good food before settling on the sofa with a perfect rom-com is your idea of the perfect Valentine’s Day, one of the best supermarket dine-in deals will guarantee to make your evening faff-free.
+If a night in sharing good food before settling on the sofa with a rom-com is your idea of the perfect Valentine’s Day, one of the best supermarket dine-in deals will guarantee to make your evening faff-free – even if you’re last minute planning.

-These days, we’re spoiled for choice when it comes to deals to celebrate the occasion with most major supermarkets and meal kits getting in on the action.
-But among them, Waitrose’s vast choice and quality food caught my eye.
-For £25, loved-up diners can choose a starter, main, side, dessert and drink (working out as £12.50 per head) and with 35 dishes on offer, there’s really something for everyone.
+This year, we’re truly spoiled for choice when it comes to money-saving offers to celebrate the occasion, with most major supermarkets and meal kit brands getting in on the action.
+But among them, it was Waitrose’s vast choice and quality food that piqued my interest.
+For £25, loved-up diners can choose a starter, main, side, dessert and drink (working out as £12.50 per head) and, with 35 dishes on offer, there’s something to satisfy all tastes.

-From decadent starters like the all-new scallops and king prawns served with roasted garlic butter, to mouth-watering mains including Wagyu beef pie, salmon en croute and spinach and ricotta lasagna, the menu hit the mark.
-Sides sound equally delicious with potato dauphinoise, vegetable medley and a four cheese macaroni up for grabs.
-Desserts and drinks are the cherry on top with the exact bottle of prosecco that took the top spot in our review of the best proseccos up for grabs, plus fan-favourite puds from mousses to melt-in-the-middle chocolate puddings and cheesecake.
+From indulgent starters like the all-new scallops and king prawns served with roasted garlic butter, to mouth-watering mains including Wagyu beef pie, salmon en croute and spinach and ricotta lasagna, the menu truly hits the spot.
+Sides sound equally delectable with potato dauphinoise, vegetable medley and a four cheese macaroni up for grabs.
+Desserts are the icing on the cake with fan-favourite puds from mousses to melt-in-the-middle chocolate puddings and cheesecake all yours for the taking, plus drinks are to-die for with the exact bottle of prosecco that took the top spot in our review of the best proseccos on the menu.

-As the deal launches today (10 February), here’s all you need to know about the Waitrose Valentine’s dine-in offer – plus my review after trying some of the dishes and verdict on its value for money.
+With a mere two days until the celebration lands, here’s all you need to know about the Waitrose Valentine’s dine-in offer – plus my review after trying some of the dishes and verdict on its value for money.

 Read more: Best Valentine’s Day supermarket meal deals, from M&S to Aldi